 Inside they saw a second deterrent to defacement: an armed guard who watched those inside as suspiciously as any bank guard.
 He stared at the two women but when they approached him asking if they should leave their weapons with him he said he’d “been notified” that they would be coming and turned away to watch others.

 Inside there were book shelves of poems and artworks from all over Pakistan and from many eras.
 There were also photos of various personages and where they had been born and lived.
 In a separate room there were little dioramas of them and their homes.
-In still another room was a small theater and a continuously running video on poetical and other art subjects.
+In still another room was a small theater with a continuously running video on poetical and other art subjects.

 “I wouldn’t have thought poets and artists were so important,” Anna said as they left the building.